The primary goal of blog commenting should to build a personal brand and nurture the relationship with the blog author

 How Important is Blog Comments for SEO?

 Blog commenting can play a significant role in increasing traffic to a website.
-However, blog comments for the sole reason of creating backlinks may not work well in 2021.
+However, blog comments for the sole reason of creating backlinks may not work well in this era of building a brand.

 There are four main reasons I see people leave blog comments.